bdotq/rebble-asr/README.md

   Navigate to the image digests that you just pushed [ YOURREGIION-docker.pkg.dev > YOUR_REPO > rebble-asr > dictation ]

   Click on the most recent,  Then click Deploy > Deploy on Cloud Run.

-Defaults will be fine
+  Set port to be 443 and the rest of defaults will be fine

   After server is up running, you can use that is URL created (eg. https://dictation-########.a.run.app)